Douglas County, Colorado: Parks and recreational areas

 The Rueter–Hess Reservoir, when filled, may provide significant recreation, including fishing, hiking, and nonmotorized boating.
 If filled to capacity, surface size would be 1,140 acres, making this a fairly significant reservoir in Colorado and Douglas County's largest body of water.

+Cherokee Ranch and Castle is a 3,400-acre privately owned property which forms a 12,000-acre open space with the Highlands Ranch Backcountry and Daniels Park.
+The area is host to a variety of animals and the Cherokee Ranch petrified forest.

 The Prairie Canyon Ranch, at 4620 CO-83, about 10 mi south of Franktown, is a Douglas County Open Space.
 It is a working cattle ranch on 978 acre, open to the public on special events.